 Rent-Seeking Variation #1: Groups and individuals exploit a dysfunctional political system to get insanely rich.

-Exhibit A is Wall St's strategy of developing "financial innovations" that produce immense profits in the short term by creating systematic risk in the longer term.
+Exhibit A is Wall Street's strategy of developing "financial innovations" that produce immense profits in the short term by creating systematic risk in the longer term.
 When the long term arrives and the systemic threat blows up, the government bails out the banks and the firms survive to play again in the next cycle.

-Wall St. abounds with other examples.
+Wall Street abounds with other examples.
 If the political-economic structure was rebuilt according to Heltonian guidelines, I suspect that the financial sector would be under 5% of GDP, rather than approaching 20% of GDP.